madilraza/rai-auto-converter-chrome-extension/README.md

 ## Testing
-A html file with different examples can be found [here](https://htmlpreview.github.io/?https://github.com/JairoFra/rai-auto-converter-chrome-extension/blob/master/test/test.html).
-View [source code](/test/test.html).
+A html file with different examples can be found [here](/test/test.html).

 Also, it can be tested in some websites like:
 * [Amazon](https://www.amazon.com/b?node=18505442011&pd_rd_w=1ftxB&pf_rd_p=c0ea6ab5-cabd-4b35-bde7-77a8469504b6&pf_rd_r=MF7AS21Z1Z646GCNZYBB&pd_rd_r=411f30ed-d0a0-4627-9bbc-d719c932007b&pd_rd_wg=UZMwk)